ansys/pymapdl/README.rst

     mapdl.save()

-Here is an example plot from of the more complex examples:
+Here is an example plot from one of the more complex examples:

 .. figure:: https://github.com/akaszynski/pyansys/raw/master/docs/mapdl/images/vplot_vtk_small.png